asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 +++
-title = "The Hanging Gardens Problem" description = "Exploring the Link between Shrödinger's Cat and Sudoku Solvers" date = 2024-09-20 # temporary to appease zola draft = true
+title = "The Hanging Gardens Problem" description = "Exploring the Link between Shrödinger's Cat and Sudoku Solvers" date = 2024-09-20 # temporary to appease Zola draft = true
 +++

 This is an interesting puzzle inspired by Christian Freeling's tile set [The China Cube](https://mindsports.nl/index.php/puzzles/3d/394-the-china-cube).
 As it really has nothing to do with China, I call it **the Hanging Gardens Problem**.
 Imagine each cube as a section of the Garden, and connections to other cubes are paths and stairways.[^1]

 [^1]: The original tile set inspired a number of games by Christian Freeling.
-One of them is Dominions, for which I wrote [an implementation in Odin](@/thoughts/The%20Garden%20of%20Odin/index.md).
+One of them is Dominions, for which I wrote [an implementation in Odin](@/thoughts/2024-09-01-the-garden-of-odin/index.md).

 Here is a nice drawing showing the full set of 64 Cubes, from Freeling's site.